Experience the World of Pearls Like Never Before

 The Pearl Association of America finished two very successful tours of Japan in 2025.

-The June tour kicked off at the start of the summer and took a group of Key Opinion Leaders on an immersive tour of Japan’s pearl farms in Mie Prefecture.
-The pearl farms were mostly family-run and have specialized in producing beautiful Akoya pearls over many generations.
-The farm trips allowed the participants to witness cultivation practices during one of the most active seasons in the pearl farming calendar.
-The tour ended at the 6th Japan Pearl Fair in Kobe, where the tour participants met with many Japanese saltwater pearl dealers and wholesalers.
+The June tour kicked off at the start of the summer and took a group of Key Opinion Leaders on an immersive visit to Japan’s pearl farms in Mie Prefecture.
+The farms were largely family-run operations that have specialized in producing fine akoya pearls over many generations.
+These visits allowed participants to observe cultivation practices during one of the most active seasons in the pearl farming calendar.